With Treatment

 Services provided:

-Presbyterian Medical Services pms Valley Community Health Center is an inpatient addiction rehab facility in Espanola, New Mexico that is situated in the 87532 zip code.
-It can accommodate people with trauma.
+Presbyterian Medical Services pms Valley Community Health Center is a residential addiction treatment facility in Espanola, New Mexico that is situated in the 87532 zip code.
+It accommodates people with trauma.

 Address: 835 Spruce Street, Suites C and D, Espanola, NM 87532 in Rio Arriba County